azzco/azzco.github.io/_posts/2021-12-04-Using-the-Theme.md

 ## Collections, categories, tags?
 I'd like to have a categories page where the most recent category being at the top.
 From messing around a bit that seems like a no go.
 Next up is collections or categories I guess.
-I'd like to seperate 3d modeling shenannigans from 3d printing, linux and whatnot.
+I'd like to separate 3d modelling shenanigans from 3d printing, linux and whatnot.